• Skip to primary navigation

 Instructions

-• Combine peaches, sugar, flour and nutmeg in a Dutch-oven or cast iron skillet.
-Set aside until a syrup forms.
-Heat peach mixture to a boil.
-Reduce heat to low and cook peaches for 10 minutes or until tender, stirring as needed.
-Remove peaches from heat; stir in vanilla and butter.
+• Heat peach mixture over medium-low heat until it starts to boil.
+Reduce heat to low and cook peaches for approximately 10 minutes or until peaches are tender.
+Remove peaches from heat and stir in vanilla and butter.

-• Spoon peaches into pan.
-Roll pastry to ⅛” thickness and cut into 1” wide strips.
+• Roll pastry to ⅛” thickness and cut into 1” wide strips.
 Arrange in a lattice design over peaches.
-Bake for 15 to 18 minutes, or until crust is lightly browned.
+Bake for 12-15 minutes, or until crust is lightly browned.
+Let cool slightly before serving.

 Tried this recipe?Mention @mytxkitchen or tag #mytxkitchen!